Valcyclovir/ds360/README.md

 # Emulate Dualsense as a 360 controller on Linux

+THIS FORK IS FOR RUNNING THIS REPO UNDER ROOT IF PERMISSION ISSUES ARISE USING ORIGINAL REPO ON USER ACCOUNTS.

 Initially wanted to implement Sony's PlayStation 5 controller support to `sc-controller` for broader config options but couldn't be bothered with all the python debugging right now.

 Useful for games not recognizing the Dualsense for some reason, like RDR 2 or Dragon Quest XI or other non-steam games in my testing, emulating the controller as a 360 fixes the compatibility gap entirely so a Dualsense can be used as the ultimate controller.